terwilligers/knowledge-graph-recommender/README.md

 # knowledge-graph-recommender
 Comps replication repository on knowledge graphs for recommendation

-## General Usage Information
+## KPRN General Usage Information

-### Jupyter notebooks to load song data and construct KG:
-Run cells in song_data_prep.ipynb located in data/song_data

-Run cells in find_dense_sparse_subnetworks.ipynb located in data/song_data

-Run cells in train_test_split.ipynb located in data/song_data

-Run cells in id_mapping_prep.ipynb located in data/song_data_vocab
+To train and evaluate the KPRN model, first construct the knowledge graph with data-preparation.py.
+Then path-find, train, and evaluate using recommender.py.

+### Knowledge Graph Construction
+Run data-preparation.py to create relation dictionaries for KKBOX dataset

+Command line arguments:

+`--songs_file` to specify path to CSV containing song information (default is songs.csv)

+`--interactions_file` to specify path to CSV containing user-song interactions (default is train.csv)

+`--subnetwork` to specify data to create knowledge graph from.
+Options are dense, rs, sparse, and full.
+In our project we used the dense and rs versions, where dense contains the top 10% entities with highest degree, and rs contains a random 10% sample of entities.

 ### recommender.py command line arguments

+`--subnetwork` to specify subnetwork training and evaluating on.

 `--train` to train model, `--eval` to evaluate

 `--find_paths` if you want to find paths before training or evaluating

-`--train_path_file` and `--test_path_file` designate the file to save/load paths from
+`--kg_path_file` designates the file to save/load train/test paths from

-`--train_inter_limit` and `--test_inter_limit` designate the max number of positive train/test interactions to find paths for
+`--user_limit` designates the max number of train/test users to find paths for

 `--model` designates the model to train or evaluate from

 `--load_checkpoint` if you want to load a model checkpoint (weights and parameters) before training

+`--not_in_memory` if training on entire dense subnetwork, whose paths cannot fit in memory all at once

+`--lr`, `--l2_reg`, `--gamma` specify model hyperparameters (learning rate, l2 regularization, weighted pooling gamma)

 `-b` designates model batch size and `-e` number of epochs to train model for

+Note: For evaluating, subnetwork and weighted pooling gamma must be the same as they were set to for training.

 ### Training syntax
-Command line syntax to find train paths and train model on first 10000 positive interactions:
+Command line syntax to find train paths and train model on 100 users on rs subnetwork:

 Note: each positive interaction is paired with 4 negative ones.

-`python3 recommender.py --train --find_paths --train_inter_limit 10000 --train_path_file train_interactions_10000.txt --model model_10000.pt -e 10`
+`python3 recommender.py --train --find_paths --user_limit 100 --kg_path_file train_inters_rs_100.txt --model rs_100.pt -e 10 --subnetwork rs`

 ### Evaluating syntax
-Command line syntax to find test paths and evaluate trained model(the 10000 interaction saved model) on 1000 interaction groups:
+Command line syntax to find test paths and evaluate trained model(the 100 user saved model) on 100 users:

 Note: Each interaction group is 1 positive interaction paired with 100 negative interactions.

-`python3 recommender.py --eval --find_paths --test_inter_limit 1000 --test_path_file test_interactions_1000.txt --model model_10000.pt`
+`python3 recommender.py --eval --find_paths --user_limit 100 --kg_path_file test_inters_100.txt --model rs_100.pt --subnetwork rs`